Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 7. Remove Heavily Infested Trees

 In heavy infestations, remove the entire tree.
-Simply pruning branches won’t be enough, as the moths can continue to linger around.
+Simply pruning branches won’t be enough, as the moths can still linger.

-Also, remove any fallen fruit under the tree that could also harbor moth larvae or pupae.
-Dispose of all tree parts and fallen fruits by burning, chipping, or sealing them in plastic bags and throwing them in the trash.
+Also, remove any fallen fruit under the tree that could harbor moth larvae or pupae.
+Dispose of all tree parts and fallen fruit by burning or sealing them in plastic bags and throwing the bags in the trash.

 While it may seem drastic, removing diseased or damaged trees will improve the overall health of your remaining plants in the long run.